roqua/greater_less/README.md

 ## Usage

-A GreaterLess object can be compared to a float (or other numeric) as if it were a float itself.
+A GreaterLess object can be compared to a Float (or other numeric) as if it were a Float itself.
 For instance one can do the following:

 ```ruby
 >> value = ">3.45".to_f